Mail completed documents to RLAEF, PO Box 718, Red Lion, PA 17356 or email completed documents to email@example.com

 The sport of lacrosse has grown roots in the Red Lion community.
 In its first several years of existence, the program has excelled and proven itself as a leader in the county.
 The friends of lacrosse, which consists of a group of parent boosters and supporters of the program established this scholarship for lacrosse athletes of both the boys and girls teams.
 These players must exhibit a true love, understanding and commitment for the game.

 Bradley Kuehne was a 2010 graduate of Red Lion Area Senior High.
 Brad made a lasting impact on everyone he met no matter how brief their encounter may have been.
 He was known for his infectious laugh, big smile, and ability to connect with people.
 He was truly a friend to all.
 Brad’s passion was the sport of motocross.
 He became a skilled rider quickly and received many awards along the way.
 He enjoyed his time riding and often shared this experience with his dad.
 This scholarship is in the amount of $1200.
 This number is a loving reminder of Brad’s racing number, #12.
-The recipient of this award is asked to strive for a successful future and show genuine kindness along the way, just like Brad always did.
+The recipient of this award must have attended Clearview Elementary and is asked to strive for a successful future and show genuine kindness along the way, just like Brad always did.

 Logan was a 5th grade student with a big heart at Chanceford Elementary School.
 Logan loved baseball, youth football and boy scouts.
 Logan could be described as a young man with lots of passion for life.
 The recipient must have attended Chanceford Elementary School.